coppertop-bones/bones/README.md

 #### including other code
 ```
-load bones.std                          // loads a module into the kernel
 from bones.std import do, print         // adds the name do and print to this module's scope
 ```